Not Cleared Direct

 Risk

-DEN200015 is an FDA 510(k) submission for the cobas EBV, cobas EBV/BKV Control Kit, cobas Buffer Negative Control Kit.
-This device is classified as a Nucleic Acid Amplification Test For The Quantitation Of Epstein-barr Virus (ebv) Dna (Class II - Special Controls, product code QLX).
+DEN200015 is an FDA 510(k) submission (not cleared) for the cobas EBV, cobas EBV/BKV Control Kit, cobas Buffer Negative Control Kit.
+Classified as Nucleic Acid Amplification Test For The Quantitation Of Epstein-barr Virus (ebv) Dna (product code QLX), Class II - Special Controls.

 Submitted by Roche Molecular Systems, Inc. (Pleasanton, US).
-The FDA issued a Not Cleared (DENG) decision on July 30, 2020.
+The FDA issued a Not Cleared (DENG) decision on July 30, 2020 after a review of 150 days.

 Submission Details